 If this all sounds complicated, that’s because it is!
-The Player Handbook describing the rules is approximately 200 pages long, and there are separate guides for the Dungeon Master and about the monsters you might encounter.
-With this range of complexity, my partner Todd and I looked for an opportunity to ease a headache of the game, while remaining true to its spirit.
+The Player Handbook describing the rules is approximately 200 pages long and there are separate guides beyond that.
+With this range of complexity, I looked for an opportunity to ease a headache of the game while remaining true to its spirit.

-One major conclusion we can make is that players greatly enjoy the tactile experience of interacting with the physical environment and the game.
+One major conclusion we can make is that players enjoy the tactile experience of interacting with the physical environment and the game.
 This can come in the form of dice, character sheets, miniatures or more.
-In general, the players will choose a tactile interface over a GUI based interface unless the task is complex, or if the player is used to solving the problem in a digital way.
+In general, the players will choose a tactile interface over a GUI-based interface unless the task is complex, or if the player is used to solving the problem in a digital way.

 Our solution to this problem was to design a digital dice tower, a device that allowed players to see the options available to them, choose one, roll the dice, and then have the resulting roll calculated and displayed for them.
-I designed and constructed the dice tower and the app, while my partner coded the app.
+I designed and constructed the dice tower and the app, while my partner developed the app.

 The final design uses a Raspberry Pi, Pi Touchscreen, and Pi camera.
 The players interact with the Touchscreen and the tower itself, dropping their dice in.
 The camera looks at the playing surface and reads the dice, displaying the resulting dice math for the player.
 Roughly, the algorithm looks for the white squares of the dice, then within the white squares looks for the round circles (or pips).
-The app takes the information from the player’s character sheet and uses it to calculate the bonuses and modifiers that the player’s use during the game.
+The app takes the information from the player’s character sheet and uses it to calculate the bonuses and modifiers that the players use during the game.